Defer your offer

-Research students should refer to Monash Graduate Education commencement date/request for deferral information.
+Research students should refer to the Monash Graduate Research Office commencement date/request for deferral information.

 If you’ve requested to defer your course, we’ll email your Monash account with more information, including services and assistance available during your deferment.
 It's important you check this account regularly for updates from the University.

 Your faculty will contact you at least three months before you return to study to confirm your offer for the following semester.
 This letter will tell you how to enrol or extend your deferment.

 Enrolling after a deferral

 We’ll contact you to enrol, so keep your postal address up-to-date in WES.
 You’ll then need to follow the steps to enrol.

 If you want to return early, contact your faculty to check whether you can enrol mid-year.